-- 2 to 2 1/3 cup gluten-free rolled oats (we use Bob’s Red Mill)- If you use quick cooking oats, you will need more.
+- 2 cup gluten-free rolled oats (we use Bob’s Red Mill)- If you use quick cooking oats, you will need more.

-- 1/3 cup dark chocolate chips (we use Enjoy Life mini chocolate chips)
+- 1/3 cup chocolate chips (we use Enjoy Life mini chocolate chips)

-- 1/2 –2/3 cup natural no-stir peanut butter (adjust depending on the brand of peanut butter you use)
+- 1/2 cup natural no-stir nut butter or sunflower seed butter (adjust depending on the brand of nut butter you use)

 - 1 tsp vanilla extract

-- Grind up your glazed nuts in a blender and transfer into a mixing bowl.
+- Crush your glazed nuts by hand or in a blender, transfer into a mixing bowl.

-- Next, add your peanut butter.
+- Next, add your creamy nut butter.
 Stir again.

-- Finally, Add in your vanilla extract and honey a little bit a time.
-Mixing between pours.
+- Finally, Add in your vanilla extract and honey (or maple syrup), a little bit a time, mixing with a spoon between pours.
 Adjust the amount of honey you use depending batter’s thickness.
 You might need more or less.

 - Before rolling, chill the batter in the fridge for 20 minutes.
 That way, it’s easier to roll later.